xoxzo/blog.xoxzo.com/content/Tutorials/sending-your-first-sms-en.md

 You should be getting something like this message in return right after you type that:
 [{"msgid":"tHi5i5y0urMsGIdt3xT"}]
-Which normally means that everyting went well.
+Which normally means that everything went well.
 You can also type the command in a single line without typing the '\' as well if you wish.

-You should be receiving the message in your phone shortly.
+You should be receiving the message on your phone shortly.
 Your local carrier might not allow something like 'XoxzoTest' to appear as the sender, so another private number might appear instead.

 And that's it!
 You've sent your first SMS!
 If you check your profile page, you'll also notice credits have been deducted after you send the SMS.